mcdotjs/chirpy/README.md

 > /api/users
-- POST /api/users creates a new user with provided email and password, the password is hashed before storing
+- POST /api/users creates a new user with provided email and password
 - PUT /api/users updates the users email and password